msatul1305/Linux/LinuxCommands.md

 39. du: disk utilisation (du -sh "foldername" - To show the total disk space usage of a specific directory without displaying subdirectory details)
     - -h: human readable form
     - -> To get list of all users and their storage usage: du -s | sort -nr
+      - -r: reversed
+      - -n: numeric sort
+    - Typical Usage: du is commonly used to identify large files or directories that are consuming a significant amount of disk space.
 40. /proc/cpuinfo (or) lscpu: get no of processors /cores
 41. yum -y update: update
 42. kill "PID": kill a process using its pid